-A debit memo on a bank statement refers to a deduction from the bank account's balance.
-In other words, a debit memo has the same effect as a check written on the bank account.
+A debit memo on a company's bank statement refers to a deduction by the bank from the company's bank account.
+In other words, a bank debit memo reduces the bank account balance similar to a check drawn on the bank account.

 Some examples of a bank debit memo include the following withdrawals from a company's checking account:

 - The fee for printing the company's checks